azat-co/fullstack-javascript/chapter3/chapter3.md

 Summary
 =======

 This chapter was a handful.
 Hopefully you got some helpful ideas about JSON, AJAX, and cross-domain calls.
 Remember, when accessing servers you'll need to make sure they support CORS or JSONP.

 We've covered some of the meatiest Less features and worked with Parse to persist the data.
-We also deployed our app to the <span id="Editing" class="anchor"></span>cloud using the Git version system.
+We also deployed our app to the cloud using the Git version system.